 Pope Francis proclaimed the Jubilee Year of Mercy starting on December 8, 2015, and this private tour gives you the opportunity to learn more about the meaning of this event as you visit the major and most representative religious sites of Rome.
 Escorted by your English-speaking driver, visit the Basilica of St Paul Outside the Wall, the Basilica of St. Praxedis, and the Patriarchal Basilica of St. Mary Major, and gain a more in-depth experience than you would on most typical tours of the city’s Christian sites.
 You will discover hidden secrets and treasures of these landmarks and learn about their significance to the Jubilee Year of Mercy.
 Even though the Jubilee Year has been proclaimed over, the spirit of such a memorable year will continue, and you will feel its essence with us.

-Finally, visit the Basilica of St Paul Outside the Wall, dedicated to St. Paul the apostle.
-Your tour ends with hotel drop-off.
+ST PAUL OUTSIDE THE WALL Finally, visit the Basilica of St Paul Outside the Wall, dedicated to St. Paul the apostle.
+Your tour ends with the drop off at your hotel.

 The Extraordinary Jubilee of Mercy officially ended November 20, 2016, but through this tour, we will be able to live it over its final date.
 Understanding its meaning will be very important!
 Come with us.